rreezN/Social_Artists/content/_index.md

 </td></tr> </table>

 Unsurprisingly, Drake himself shows up as the top word in each case.
 However, the TF-score words are extremely irrelevant since they are just generic music terms that provide absolutely no information on him as a person.
 In contrast, the TF-IDF words are highly relevant.
-For example, the OVO music label which Drake owns, is shown.
+For example, Toronto the city where Drake _Graham_ is from, is shown.

 We believe it would be interesting for the reader to look at these hip hop artists' word clouds.